Eval calls apply,

 flexible enough to evaluate other recursive programs.
 Implement the following

-procedures in Scheme at the bottom of tests.scm
+procedures in Scheme at the bottom of tests.scm.

 Problem 18 (2 pt).
-Implement the merge
+Implement the merge procedure, which

 takes in a comparator and two sorted list arguments and combines them into one